 Price: $$$

-Good to know: Omos also offers custom-made service.
-It usually takes around 4-6 weeks to build after a design is confirmed and cost about $2-3k more than its ready-to-use price.
+Good to know: Omos also offers custom-made services.
+It usually takes around 4-6 weeks to build after a fabrication is confirmed and costs about $2-3k more than its ready-to-use price.

 Address: 26/F, Horizon Plaza, 2 Lee Wing St., Ap Lei Chau, Hong Kong